jup-ag/rfq-webhook-toolkit/README.md

 In addition, we provide a set of test suites to verify the implementation of the webhook.
 The tests, and their instructions, can be found in the [`tests`](./tests/) directory.

+### Non-standard payload

+The transaction data includes, beside the instruction data for the order-engine, 3 additional bytes that are appended to the instruction data.
+These bytes are not processed by the program and are only information and to be consumed by an off-chain consumer.
+The first 2 bytes contains the fee amount in basis points (u16) and the third byte (u8) is a bit mask where the least significant bit indicates if the swap is exact-in (0) or exact-out (1).

 ## Fees

 Jupiter RFQ allows MMs a way to provide liquidity, adjust their quotes without being subject to the volatility of on-chain gas prices or chain health.
 RFQ fills are also much less CU intensive (<10x) compared to AMM swaps, and can save gas in the long run on fills.
 Today, RFQ charges a dynamic fee that is selected based on factors like tokens and size.
-The dynamic fee amount is forwarded to webhooks in the quote request parameters and it is appended to the message data (2 additional bytes, u16).
-Note that thae fee is not part of the message itself, it is only appended as additional bytes.
+The dynamic fee amount is forwarded to webhooks in the quote request parameters and it is contained in the message that both taker and maker sign (see [the payload section](#non-standard-payload) above)

 ℹ️ Webhooks do not need to account for fees when quoting; the fee is applied directly by the RFQ system during transaction building.
 For example, for a quote of 1 SOL to 1000 USDC with a fee of 100 bps, only 990 USDC will be transferred out of the market maker account, while 10 USDC will be collected as a fee.
-Note that the fee is not automatically transferred and will be accounted for asyncronously on a regular basis.
+Note that the fee is not automatically transferred and will be accounted for asynchronously on a regular basis.

 ## Future considerations/plans

 #### Fulfillment Requirements